bloominstituteoftechnology/React-Insta-Clone/README.md

 ![alt tag](/assets/ig_post.png)

 ## Extra Credit
-  * Implement the ability to like a post by clicking on the heart icon and having the number of likes increment accordingly.
+  * Implement the ability to like a post by clicking on a heart icon and having the number of likes increment accordingly.
   * Get the Search Bar to filter posts by the post's username.
 When you submit a search term should filter out posts by users whose usernames do not match the search term.
   * Look into the [moment.js](https://momentjs.com/) library to read about how to dynamically format the timestamp into a human-readable format like how it is being displayed in the screenshot.